Managing dental anxiety

 Posted: Apr 03 2023

 Some people will do just about anything to avoid a visit to the dentist.
-While dental anxiety is a real problem affecting 1 in 6 adults and 1 in 10 children, Dentists do have strategies to help create a calm and comfortable experience.
+While dental anxiety is a real problem affecting 1 in 6 adults and 1 in 10 children, Dentists do have strategies to help create a more calm and comfortable experience.

 We have a chat to Health Partners dentist, Dr. Nupur Bhatia about what causes dental anxiety and how a dentist can help make your appointment a less anxiety provoking experience.